longndt/react-course/lesson3-data/README.md

 1. What's the most challenging part of API integration?
 2. How would you handle slow internet connections in your app?
-3. What kind of data will your capstone project need to manage?
+3. What kind of data will your applications need to manage?

 ---